narrative-environments/CourseCompendium/Analepsis-and-Prolepsis.md

 It is analepsis which allows for prolepsis, or 'flash forward', to various other moments in the narration by means of which the story is unfolded through the plot.

+In the design of narrative environments, such plot movements back and forth in time against a story timeline may be parallelled or contradicted by the spatial movements of the body against the contours of place.

 **References**

 Selden, R., Widdowson, P. and Brooker, P. (2005). _A Reader’s guide to contemporary literary theory_, 5th ed.
 Harlow, UK: Pearson Longman.